Seattle's Russell Wilson Outplays Patrick Mahomes and Enters MVP Race

 "It's no secret," Wilson said on NBC after the game, "it's hard work."

-That answer is typical bland Wilson, whose hype has never matched his electric play.
+That answer is typical, bland Wilson, whose hype has never matched his electric play.

 For so long, his critics have talked about what Wilson can't do.
-Mostly, the Wilson haters always said he can't throw from the pocket, but he could, and can.
+Mostly, the Wilson haters always said he can't throw from the pocket, but he could and can.

-On the other side, Mahomes has not lacked for hype—and he showed why, with one of the most spectacular throws in recent NFL history.
+On the other side, Mahomes has not lacked for hype, and he showed why with one of the most spectacular throws in recent NFL history.
 But there was Wilson, making his own magic.
 His timely scrambles moved the Seattle offense down the field.
 His perfect throws deep, especially to Doug Baldwin, were the kind of skilled passes that if Tom Brady or Drew Brees made them, we'd all slobber over our phones and televisions.

-Wilson makes these type of touch passes all the time.
+Wilson makes these types of touch passes all the time.
 He wins.
 He hustles.
 He busts his ass.
 He carries the Seahawks on his back.
 All the time.
 And in this instance, he beat one of the biggest stars on the planet.

 The final stats for Mahomes: 273 yards, three touchdowns, no interceptions, 103.4 rating.